Montauroux: Geography

 Montauroux is situated in the east of the Var and at the border of the Alpes-Maritimes.
 Montauroux rises in tiers of altitudes from 150 m to 400 m.
 The village has a southern exposure, facing the Esterel massif and the St Cassien Lake.
 Montauroux is located midway between the sea which is 30 km away and the first ski resort which is 40 km, away.
 Montauroux benefits from an exceptional amount of sunny days and is visited by tourists in the summer months, many hotels are often fully booked for the summer by mid-April or earlier.

 It is also part of the Pays de Fayence, a communauté de communes.

+Demographics

+Its inhabitants are called Montaurousiens in French.

 Climate

 In 2010, the climate of the commune was a clear Mediterranean climate, according to a study by the French National Centre for Scientific Research based on a series of data covering the period 1971-2000.
 In 2020, Météo-France characterised this as abundant rainfall in autumn and winter (250 to 300 mm in autumn), very good sunshine in summer (insolation fraction > 75%), and a mild winter (8 °C) with little fog.